joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6668552/2025/09/27/mlb-al-takeaways-yankees-guardians-tigers/

 **Georgia Tech escapes Wake Forest upset in overtime, keeps postseason hopes alive**\
-`Georgia Tech, trailing 20-3 in the third quarter, scored 17 straight points to tie it.`\
+`No. 16 Georgia Tech, trailing 20-3 in the third quarter, rallied late and won 30-29 in overtime to improve to 5-0.`\
 https://nytimes.com/athletic/6668722/2025/09/27/georgia-tech-wake-forest-upset-overtime/

 **Lowetide: Can Oilers prospect Noah Philp make the final step to the NHL?**\